-That said, I would never recommend that you offshore 100% of your development.
-I think the best formula for success is having the strategic development leadership and product ownership done in your local office.
+That said, we don’t always recommend that you offshore 100% of your development.
+The best formula for success is having the strategic development leadership and product ownership done in your local office.

-You should then aim for some sort of ratio of 1:1, 1:2, 1:3 etc. For every developer locally, you can dollar cost average their expense down and scale up the team leveraging offshore developers.
+You should then aim for a ratio of 1:1, 1:2, 1:3, etc. For every developer hired locally, you can maximize their expense down and scale up the team via offshore developers.

-One common expression I say is you can’t outsource innovation.
-That rarely works.
+You can’t outsource innovation.
 The magic that makes your product unique and amazing isn’t something you should outsource to someone else.
-That doesn’t mean you can’t leverage offshore resources to get it done.
+However, it doesn’t mean you can’t leverage offshore resources to get it done.

-In my opinion, outsourcing is turning the keys over to someone else to do a project or task.
-For example, I outsource mowing my lawn.
+You need to understand the difference between outsourcing and offshoring.
+Outsourcing is turning the keys over to someone else to do a project or task.
+For example, it’s like hiring someone to clean your pool.

-By building your very own offshore development team, you aren’t turning the keys over to someone else.
-Your offshore development should still be part of your long-term team, they just happen to work remotely.
+By building your offshore development team, you are not turning the keys over to someone else.
+Your offshore development should still be part of your long-term team but they just happen to work remotely.

 In any company, your employees are your #1 asset.
 Your offshore team can be long-term employees and assets to your company.

-Our goal at Full Scale is to help people build their own offshore teams.
-We want those employees to work for you long-term and be a critical part of your success.
-To learn more about managing an offshore development team, listen to this episode of The Startup Hustle podcast, where we discuss the good and bad things about offshoring.
+At Full Scale, our goal is to help businesses build their offshore teams.
+We want our software developers to be a critical part of your success.
+To learn more about managing an offshore development team, tune in to Startup Hustle TV and the Startup Hustle Podcast.